Vet-Approved Home Remedies for Upset Stomachs in Dogs

 - Getting quickly dehydrated.

 Warning!
-If your dog's stomach appears distended, your dog is pacing nervously, drooling and retching without producing vomit, see your vet immediately as this may be bloat, a life-threatening condition seen more often in deep-chested dogs.
+If your dog's stomach appears distended or your dog is pacing nervously, drooling, and retching without producing vomit, see your vet immediately as this may be bloat, a life-threatening condition seen more often in deep-chested dogs.

 Did You Know?

 Stomach upsets are one of the primary reasons dogs see the vet, according to Veterinary Pet Insurance (VPI)!